celestiaorg/docs/docs/nodes/itn-deploy-light.md

 ## Submission

-Please submit your Light Node ID and your wallet address.
+Please submit your light node ID and your wallet address.

 Submission link can be found [here](https://celestia.knack.com/theblockspacerace#testnet-portal).